 Welcome to the Teen Page!

-Going upstairs to the young adult department is a right of passage.
+Going upstairs to the young adult department is a rite of passage.
 And for many of you, that means doing homework, researching or simply being with friends after school.
-The library is open and we welcome you, though with some restrictions due to the pandemic.
+The library is open and we welcome you, though with some restrictions due to the COVID-19.
 As the Teen Librarian, I’m always interested in learning about your interests, from what you like to read or other hobbies you may enjoy.
 If you’re stuck on selecting a book, I may ask you, “what’s your literary appetite?” and help you get a book that you’ll enjoy.
 Yes, there’s something for everyone!

 -Ms. Miller, Teen Librarian & Volunteer Coordinator